ikonglong/ikonglong.github.io/content/posts/firewalld-usage.md

 ### Reload the Firewall Using CLI

-**Reload the firewall with out interrupting user connections, that is to say, with out losing state info**
+Reload the firewall with out interrupting user connections, that is to say, with out losing state info:

 ```bash
 > firewall-cmd --reload
 ```

-**Reload the firewall and interrupt user connections, that is to say, to discard state info**
+Reload the firewall and interrupt user connections, that is to say, to discard state info:

 ```bash
 > firewall-cmd --complete-reload